-- Support the installation of new safety-enhancing technology in general aviation aircraft by streamlining the certification and installation process and encouraging aircraft owners to install such equipment. - Continue implementation of new Airman Testing and Training Standards to improve airman training and testing by establishing an integrated, holistic airman certification system that clearly aligns testing with certification standards, guidance, and reference materials. - Work in partnership with industry on a data-driven approach to understand fatal accident causes and develop safety enhancements to mitigate the risk. - Reduce pilot deviations, including Runway Incursions, caused by a lack of English language proficiency. - Encourage the general aviation community to educate pilots and other stakeholders on the benefits of sharing (in a protected, non-punitive manner) safety data. - Leverage FAA Safety Team (FAASTeam) program products and product delivery outreach systems.
-National FAASTeam Outreach Initiatives include safety articles in the FAA Safety Briefing magazine, FAAST Blast emails, aviation safety courses through the FAASafety.gov website, runway safety educational posters, and live safety seminars on weather, ADS-B, UAS, Loss of Control and aeronautical decision making.
+- Support the installation of new safety-enhancing technology in general aviation aircraft by streamlining the certification and installation process and encouraging aircraft owners to install such equipment. - Continue implementing the new Airman Certification Standards (ACS) to improve airman training and testing by establishing an integrated, holistic airman certification system that clearly aligns testing with certification standards, guidance, testing and change management. - Work in partnership with industry on a data-driven approach to understand fatal accident causes and develop safety enhancements to mitigate the risks. - Reduce pilot deviations, including Runway Incursions, caused by a lack of English language proficiency. - Encourage the general aviation community to educate pilots and other stakeholders on the benefits of sharing (in a protected, non-punitive manner) safety data. - Leverage FAA Safety Team (FAASTeam) program products and product delivery outreach systems.
+National FAASTeam Outreach Initiatives include safety articles in the FAA Safety Briefing magazine, FAAST Blast emails, aviation safety courses through the FAASafety.gov website, runway safety educational posters, and live safety seminars on weather, ADS-B, UAS, Loss of Control, and aeronautical decision making.